 As long as your blood pressure is managed, you can heal and recover much of your sight.
 People who develop Grade 4 hypertensive retinopathy will have permanent vision damage, but grades before that can still recover.

-Lifestyle changes to improve your blood pressure may include:
+Lifestyle changes to improve your blood pressure include the following:

 You should always take medications for your blood pressure as prescribed by your doctor.
 There are no other treatments for hypertensive retinopathy.

 Among the American adult population, hypertensive retinopathy affects people of Chinese and African American descent the most.
-About 33% of U.S. adults have hypertension, with the condition only affecting 2% to 17% of people without diabetes.
+About 33 percent of U.S. adults have hypertension, with the condition only affecting 2 to 17 percent of people without diabetes.

 In middle-aged adults younger than 45, hypertensive retinopathy is more prevalent among men.
 However, the situation flips among senior citizens.
 The condition affects more women than men older than 65.

-A recent study found that hypertensive retinopathy affects 83% of hypertensive patients, with the highest prevalence being at earliest two of the four grades of the condition.
-Grade 1 has a 37% prevalence, followed by 17% at grade 2.
+A recent study found that hypertensive retinopathy affects 83 percent of hypertensive patients, with the highest prevalence being at earliest two of the four grades of the condition.
+Grade 1 has a 37 percent prevalence, followed by 17 percent at grade 2.